iitrabhi/project-template/1_base_papers/README.md

 # Base papers
 The papers that form the foundation for your research are kept in this folder.
 We start a new project by curating a list of research publications in the area of interest.
-It will be in chronological order so that we can trace back the trail of our research.
+It will be in chronological order to trace back the trail of our research.

 | Name         | Description                                                  |
 | ------------ | ------------------------------------------------------------ |